akshayinbox/litpro_published/readme.md

 Also, please edit your .env file to update the Web Server as well as MySQL ports/credentials, if applicable.

 ## Run
 1. Running "php artisan migrate:refresh --seed" should repopulate the tables.
-This step has been done for you.
 2. Simply navigate to the web server's document root and voila, you should see a list of bands!

 ## Notes